-NPCC, at this time, is not creating new Criteria or Standards through this Version 1 document.
-The intent is purely informational and the document will need continual revisions as NERC and other groups develop their guidance documents to achieve continued alignment.
+NPCC, is not creating new Criteria or Standards through this guidance document.
+The intent is purely informational and the document will need continual revisions as NERC System Planning Impacts of DER (SPIDER), and other groups develop their respective guidance documents to achieve continued alignment.

+In conjunction with the development of NPCC guidance on DER, NPCC has been conducting DER Forums, the purpose of which is to promulgate DER related information, educate and inform.
+NPCC provides this as a service to entities within the Northeast to allow the sharing of information and provide a platform where best practices may be discussed.
+NPCC’s Regional Standards Committee (RSC) and Reliablity Coordinating Committee (RCC) has also developed a joint process and a form to report DER related impacts.
+These may be found on the NPCC website.

 Introduction and Objective

-As DERs continue to penetrate the electric system at the “grid edge” or distribution system, and replace conventional transmission grid connected resources, there is an increasing reliability related need to understand and influence the effect of these DER resources on the BES.
+As DERs continue to penetrate the electric system at the “grid edge” or distribution system, and replace conventional transmission grid connected resources, there is an increasing reliability related need to understand and influence the effect of these DER resources on the BPS.
 It is important to understand how DERs are interconnected, planned, operated and how they interact with the transmission system.

-Reliably and securely integrating DER into the electric system requires a comprehensive approach utilizing perspectives from areas, such as, DER design, modeling, planning, relay coordination, and especially requires consideration of jurisdictional issues and the importance of Members working with their respective national, state, and provincial regulatory authorities to help them understand the consequences of and formulation of effective DER interconnection requirements.
+Reliably and securely integrating DER into the electric system requires a comprehensive approach utilizing perspectives from different areas.
+DER design, modeling, planning, and relay coordination require consideration of jurisdictional issues.
+The importance of Members working with their respective national, state, and provincial regulatory authorities to help them understand the consequences of and formulation of effective DER interconnection requirements is critical.
 While there may be some broad universal guidelines, the details of effective DER interconnection requirements should be reconciled with the nature of the system within which the interconnection is taking place.
 Appendix B of this document provides a comparison of NPCC’s Area requirements, at the time of this Version 1 writing, to help identify opportunities for guidance.